Hire in Poland

 Prohibited or restricted terminations: There are statutory limitations on an employer’s right to unilaterally terminate the employment relationship with some groups of employees due to their age (e.g. employees who will reach retirement age in less than four years), life situation (e.g. due to pregnancy, when using maternity leave, paternity leave, parental leave and childcare leave, during sick leave, holiday leave) or the function they hold (e.g. trade union leaders and works council members).

-Third-party approval for termination/termination documents: In the case of protected employees, the restriction on termination may require the employer to seek consent of certain bodies for the termination of employment.
+Third-party approval for termination/termination documents: In the case of protected employees, the restriction on termination may require the employer to seek the consent of certain bodies for the termination of employment.
 For example, they may need to seek a trade union’s consent for summary dismissal of a pregnant employee.

 In the termination of an open-ended employment contract with notice or termination with immediate effect with an employee represented by the trade union, the employer must notify the trade union in writing on the intended termination and the reasons for the termination.
 The trade union’s opinion is not binding for the employer.